Mike Bowers

-Michael Joseph Bowers (born October 7, 1941) was the Attorney General of Georgia from 1981 to 1997 before mounting an unsuccessful campaign for Georgia Governor.
+Michael Joseph Bowers (born October 7, 1941) is an American lawyer and politician who served as the Attorney General of Georgia from 1981 to 1997 before mounting an unsuccessful campaign for Georgia Governor.
 Bowers was a Democrat through 1994, at which time he joined the Republican Party.
 Bowers has practiced law with Balch & Bingham in Atlanta.
 He now practices law at Johnson Marlowe LLP in Athens, Georgia.

 Early life

 Bowers was born in Commerce, Georgia.
 He graduated from the United States Military Academy with a B.S. degree in 1963 and served in the United States Air Force from 1963 to 1970.
 Bowers received an M.S. degree in industrial engineering from Stanford University in 1965 and an M.B.A. from the University of Utah in 1970.
 He joined the Georgia Air National Guard on September 19, 1970 and earned his J.D. degree from the University of Georgia in 1974, and then worked as an assistant state attorney general until his appointment as attorney general in 1981.
 Running as the incumbent attorney general on the Democratic ticket, he was elected in his own right in 1982.
 He was re-elected in 1986 and 1990.
 In early 1994, he quit the Democratic Party to become a Republican, and won re-election again later that year.
 Bowers resigned as attorney general in June 1997 to run for the Republican nomination for governor in 1998.
 He also retired from military service on August 31, 1997 with the rank of major general.